HackYourFuture-CPH/JavaScript/Week8/MAKEME.md

    console.log("Amount of numbers divisible by 21: ",divisbleBy21.length)
 ```

-Your task is now, to implement a closure (a function factory), that generates functions which allow us to determine all numbers that are visible by "WHAT EVER NUMBER".
+Your task is now, to implement a closure (a function factory), that generates functions which allow us to determine all numbers that are divisible by "WHAT EVER NUMBER".

 >Hint: Use `map`, `filter` and `reduce`.
 Think about the sizes of your arrays and then choose whether you need `map`, `filter` or `reduce`